NSSO Home

 My awning rail is in 3 pieces and curves around this last section of

-so just used 1 1/2" strips to make this curve.
+roof - used 1 1/2" strips to make this curve for something solid to screw into.

 Back all sealed and ready to skin